OBEDPoP/devops-project/phase2.md

    - Verify the app is bound to `0.0.0.0` and not `127.0.0.1`.

 2. **App Not Accessible**:
    - Ensure the EC2 security group allows inbound traffic on port `5000`.
    - Check the server’s firewall rules (e.g., `ufw` or `iptables`).

 3. **Deployment Fails**:
    - Check the GitHub Actions or Jenkins logs for errors.
    - Verify the SSH key and `known_hosts` entry are correct.

 ---

-By following this guide, you’ll have a fully automated CI/CD pipeline for deploying your Flask app using either **GitHub Actions** or **Jenkins**.
+By following this guide, you’ll have a fully automated CI/CD pipeline for deploying your Flask app using either **GitHub Actions** or **Jenkins**, including webhook triggers and Jenkins path configuration.